onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 102:18
 but if you look hard you can still find
 102:21
-some older ones to tape script six point
+some older ones to tapescript six point
 102:26
 four Singapore Shanghai and Dubai what
 102:32